 Formerly a decrepit railroad town in the mountains, Truckee is now the trendy first stop for many Tahoe visitors.
 The town was officially established around 1863, and by 1868 it had gone from a stagecoach station to a major stopover for trains bound for the Pacific via the new transcontinental railroad.
 Every day, freight trains and Amtrak's California Zephyr still idle briefly at the depot in the middle of town.
-Step inside the depot for a walking-tour map of historic Truckee.
+The visitor center inside the depot has a walking-tour map of historic Truckee.